aznd/Discord-Observer-Bot/README.md

 You can do that with the ROLES_TO_LOOK_OUT variable.

-You can change which roles the user should receive after the user has been on the guild for the days specified.

-You can do that with the ROLES_TO_GIVE variable.

 TODO:
 - [ ] Add possibility of choosing days, hours, minutes, seconds.